-Head of Steam is is located on the 1825 route of the Stockton & Darlington Railway, the world's first steam-worked public railway.
+Head of Steam [external link] is is located on the 1825 route of the Stockton & Darlington Railway, the world's first steam-worked public railway.
 It tells the story of the history of railways in the North East.
 Come and find out the stories of the railway pioneers, view Localmotion No.1 and the Derwent whilst keeping an eye out for the ghosts which are meant to haunt the railways!

 There are also several events on throughout the year, including the Vintage Vehicle Rally, Roman Day and Santa at the Head of Steam which is always a big hit with kids!

 Darlington Town Centre is a blend of the old and the new, with many independent shops complementing well-know high street retailers.

 Darlington has an excellent reputation as a market town.
 An open market is held twice a week.
 The Summer Spectacular and Christingle Markets are huge events, with entertainment, arts and craft stalls and a wide range of food stalls.
 The covered market is open Monday to Saturday, all year.

 There is plenty of off and on road car parking in the Town Centre, with parking only costing £1 for the whole day on Sundays.